 Along with a lawyer and an attorney, there are several other key legal professionals who can help you with your various legal needs.
 These professionals often work in similar settings and support clients, lawyers, attorneys, and other legal workers to help resolve cases and uphold the law.

-Legal officers are professionals who oversee legalities within an organization.
+Legal officers are professionals who oversee the legalities within an organization.
 They often provide legal guidance and research laws to ensure companies and other facilities comply with local and national laws.
 When identifying risks, they help companies create mitigation plans to stay in compliance.

 Arbitrators are professionals who help resolve issues outside of court.
 They often meet with several parties in a dispute, hear each side, and determine terms that the parties can agree to.
 This often involves negotiations and creating contracts for parties to sign to ensure everyone agrees.